-Classic bibliographic citation systems have come a long way and are much more interactive and responsive.
-They help keep track of secondary literature by working directly with commercial databases (Proquest, Ebsco, etc.), single web pages, image resources, and more.
-Many of the products out there also have plugins to work in tandem with word processing software.
+Classic bibliographic citation systems have come a long way and are much more interactive and responsive than in the past.
+These tools help keep track of secondary literature by working directly with commercial databases (Proquest, Ebsco, etc.), single web pages, image resources, and more.
+Many citation management tools also have plugins to work in tandem with word processing software.

 RefWorks is a web-based citation management software that gathers, manages, and stores citations, generates bibliographies to share with colleagues (using RefShare), and, works with or in replacement of EndNote or Reference Manager.
 People like RefWorks because the system is web-based making your database accessible from anywhere, the library pays the subscription fee so it's free to users, it automatically updates output styles so you don't have to install update files, and it is Mac and Windows compatible.
 Have a look at the RefWorks Fundamentals video tutorial or look at the Library's RefWorks guide for helpful tips and info on getting started.